viniciusov/MediaCleanup/README.md

 inside the path informed I recommend you backup your data.

 ## Contact
-If you have any doubts, suggestions or want to contact me, use my email viniciusov@hotmail.com.
+If you have any doubt, suggestions or want to contact me, use my email viniciusov@hotmail.com.